-Members of Board are from a diverse range of backgrounds.
-The current board members includes, parents, teachers, administrators, industry and university academics.
+Members of the Board are from a diverse range of backgrounds.
+The current board members include parents, teachers, administrators, industry, and university academics.
 Each member brings a unique perspective to the board and this reflects the views of the general population.

 The Board meets on the first Wednesday of most months at 4.30 pm in the Principal’s office.

 |Office Bearers||Staff Representatives||Parent Representatives|

 College board members biographies

 The Business Plan forms part of a suite of documents including the Operational Plan, Workforce Plan, Financial Plan and the Delivery and Performance Agreement.
 All college priorities have resource allocations as listed within the College Financial Plan.
 It was created in collaboration with and approved by John Curtin College Board, Parents and Citizens Association and the staff at John Curtin College of the Arts.